rdfio/rdfio-vagrantbox/README.md

 ## STATUS

-In general: Work in progress!
+In general: Things should work now, apart from any issues in [the issue tracker](https://github.com/rdfio/RDFIO/issues)

-In more detailed terms:

-- [x] Install PHP
-- [x] Install MediaWiki
-- [x] Install Semantic MediaWiki
-- [x] Install RDFIO

 ## Known issues